-Persons representing holders of premises licences Persons representing holders of club premises certificates Persons representing Personal Licence holders Persons representing businesses.
+Persons representing Personal Licence holders Persons representing businesses.

-In any area declared to be subject to a Special Policy of Cumulative Impact it would be the Licensing Authority's intention to refuse to grant new premises/ club licences or material variations, unless the application is such that the grant of the licence would have no further detrimental impact on the area and the promotion of the licensing objectives.
+In any area declared to be subject to a Special Policy of Cumulative Impact it would be the Licensing Authority's intention to refuse to grant new premises/club licences or material variations, unless the application is such that the grant of the licence would have no further detrimental impact on the area and the promotion of the licensing objectives.